fcichos/exp3/docs/_sources/lectures/L7/overview_7.rst.txt

 Lecture Contents
 ================

-In Lecture 7 we discuss the different types of imaging errors, which all arise if the paraxial approximation is violated and we finally start to have a look at wave optics, which extends our understanding of light propagation.
+In Lecture 7 we continue discussion wave optics and interference as one of the most important wave effects.